-California’s dry climate, Santa Ana winds, and long periods of drought create the perfect combination for wildfires.
-Every year between May-November at the height of wildfire season, the state turns to inmates for help.
+WASHINGTON (CIRCA) — California’s dry climate, Santa Ana winds, and long periods of drought create the perfect combination for wildfires.
+Every year between May and November, at the height of wildfire season, the state turns to inmates for help.

-California isn’t the only state with a prison firefighter program, but they rely on inmate firefighters far more than anyone else.
+California isn’t the only state with a prison firefighter program, but it relies on inmate firefighters far more than anyone else.

-According to the CDCR, inmate firefighters work more than three million hours a year, saving the state an estimated $90 million a year.
+According to the California Department of Corrections and Rehabilitation, inmate firefighters work more than 3 million hours a year, saving the state an estimated $90 million a year.

-When they’re not fighting fires, the inmates live in camps across the state in the middle of the forest and mountains to work on fire prevention and other community service like picking up roadkill.
+When they’re not fighting fires, the inmates live in camps across the state, in the middle of the forest and mountains, to work on fire prevention and other community service projects, like picking up roadkill.

 Inmate firefighters are paid more than most prison labor jobs, but critics say states relying on the cheap labor of prisoners could prevent lawmakers from passing laws on criminal justice reform.